daler/dotfiles/docs/vim.rst

       - Insert the current date as a ReST or Markdown-formatted title, depending on the file type.
 Useful when writing logs.

+    * - :kbd:`<leader>p`
+      - Paste the contents of the OS clipboard into a formatted link as appropriate for the file type (ReST and Markdown currently supported) and puts the cursor in the link description.

 .. _plugins:

 Plugins